Na-Ira/custom-testimonials-slider_WP/README.md

 :small_blue_diamond: `text_testimonials` (with field type Text)
 :small_orange_diamond: `link_video` (with field type Text Url)

-*According to the [slider documentation](https://splidejs.com/extensions/video/) to assign videos to slides use data attribute, that's why in ACF it is implemented via Field type URL instead of oembed.(italic)*
+*According to the [slider documentation](https://splidejs.com/extensions/video/) to assign videos to slides use data attribute, that's why in ACF it is implemented via Field type URL instead of oembed.*

 In the Testimonials menu of the admin panel, you need to create slides and fill out these fields.